linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

 Note that this protection also covers the [Grafana dashboard](/2/reference/architecture/#grafana).

-The Nginx-Ingress config above uses the `nginx.ingress.kubernetes.io/upstream-vhost` annotation to properly set the upstream `Host` header.
+The ingress-nginx config above uses the `nginx.ingress.kubernetes.io/upstream-vhost` annotation to properly set the upstream `Host` header.
 Traefik on the other hand doesn't offer that option, so you'll have to manually set the required `Host` as explained below.